Madrid in 1 Day: a guidebook for getting the most out of your visit

 After the great reform that took place at the end of the twentieth century, the theater can now accommodate 1,746 spectators.

 The best way to see this theater is to attend one of the opera performances that take place there.
-If you can't, you can also take guided tours that include its auditorium, workshops, rehearsal rooms and the stage itself.
+If you can't, you can also take guided tours that include the auditorium, the workshops, the rehearsal rooms and the stage itself.
+And, to get there, nothing better than with your ticket for the tourist bus through Madrid

 Entrance to the Royal Palace| ©Edmund Gall